 Symptom Action The number of serial ports that are identified by the operating system is less than the number of installed serial ports.
 Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports is disabled.
-The serial-port adapter (if one is present) is seated correctly.
-Reseat the serial port adapter.
-Replace the serial port adapter.
+The serial port adapter, if you installed one, is seated correctly.
+A serial device does not work.
+Make sure that: • The device is compatible with the server. • The serial port is enabled and is assigned a unique address.
+If the problem remains, call for service.